hbc/knowledgebase/admin/download_data.md

 # Dana Farber MBCF

-## Notes
-- Zach and co. always share raw data but may default to sharing it through their pydio web interface, which is not reliable.

-- If you email Zach (zherbert@mail.dfci.harvard.edu) and tell him who's data you need (cc: the researcher) he will setup an FTP site for you to use.

-- Make sure to let them know you've pulled down the data, so they can turn off the site when you're done (it costs money to run this).

-- Their data is typically in tar.gz files, it can pay off to decompress them right away so you know if you have the whole file...

-## Getting the data

-- You can access the data through a `wget` command.
-- Preface it with `nohup` so your job keeps running even if you connection drops.
-- The final nohup.out file will the download progress in it if you want to confirm download.
-A typical command might be something like this:

-`nohup wget -m ftp://userid:password@34.198.31.178/*`

--m mirror is to copy a mirror image of the directory/data including all files and subfolders

-Use this if nohup isn't working.
-Double check the UN, PW and IP address as they change.:
-`wget -m ftp://HSPH_bfx:MBCFHSPH_bfx\!@18.205.134.163`

-*note the escaped exclamation point in the password (\!), they like to put characters like that in their passwords. (old: `wget -m ftp://jhutchinson:MBCFjhutchinson\!@34.198.31.178`)

 ## MBCF Google Bucket

 -Zach setup a google bucket since the FTP server was painfully slow for data downloads over 1TB (3 days vs 6 hours)